Zanele Muholi: Visual Sexuality: Only Half the Picture (2004)

-Muholi launched their visual activism through their first solo exhibition entitled Visual Sexuality: Only Half the Picture, at the Johannesburg Art Gallery in 2004.
+Muholi launched their first solo exhibition, entitled Visual Sexuality: Only Half the Picture, at the Johannesburg Art Gallery in 2004.
 This exhibition featured photographs of survivors of rape and hate crimes as well as an image of a rape and an assault case number.
-The artist explicitly captures the images as to not reveal the person's gender.
-The viewer may only have access to an above the knee, and hip shot with hands over the genital region.
-In contrast to their later exhibitions, the people in these images remain anonymous.
-Although homosexuality is technically protected legally under the South African government, many individuals do not exercise their legal rights publicly in fear of violent backlash.
-There is also a reluctance to report cases of hate crimes since officials will often ridicule the victim and nothing will be accomplished.
-This is a systematic use of violence and oppression.
-In Only Half the Picture series, the artist was able to give LGBT people a voice without ousting their anonymity.
-Their work is mostly about bringing visibility of queer people in the black community.
+The artist explicitly captured the images as to not reveal the person's gender, and the people in the images remain anonymous.
+Their work is mostly about bringing visibility to queer people in the black community.

 Faces and Phases (2006–ongoing)

 In 2006, Muholi began their Faces and Phases project, a series of around three hundred portraits of lesbians, shot in front of plain or patterned backgrounds.
 The project began in 2006 when Muholi photographed activist and friend Busi Sigasa.
 Sigasa is a survivor of corrective rape and contracted HIV from the attack.
 Muholi's concern for their participant's safety dictated that all pictured individuals be of age and fully out.
 Faces and Phases mocks the "art-in-service-to-science" narrative engrained in colonial images.
 18th century botany imagery shows various plants plucked from their natural environment therefore erasing any social or cultural context.
 This practice emphasizes Western discovery of an object without acknowledging its longstanding existence.
 According to Susan Kart at Grove Art Online, this project "documents victims of sexual assault and hate crimes, the wedding images share moments of victory, acceptance, and joy for LGBTI families."
 In Faces and Phases, Muholi utilizes this history and compares it to the representation of LGBTI in South Africa.
 Black queer individuals have increased dramatically in national representation but this is still an erasure of important context.
 These individuals are represented in the same way as the botanical prints.
 There is increased visibility for Western consumption but no attention is paid to the suffering and systematic oppression these individuals face in post-apartheid South Africa.
 Muholi challenges this in their series by providing names, dates, locations, and representing the participants within a public sphere.

 In June 2014, Muholi was back at their alma mater, showing Faces and Phases at the Ryerson Image Centre as part of WorldPride.
 In the same month they showed at the Singapore International Arts Festival's O.P.E.N. where they also spoke on legacies of violence.